-Farrell Grehan was a noted travel and nature photographer whose work has been featured in National Geographic, LIFE magazine, the Saturday Evening Post, World and I, Animan, and many other publications.
-He has published several books including, Visions of Wright, John Muir’s Wild America, and Ancient Egypt – discovering its splendor.
+Farrell Grehan was a noted travel and nature photographer whose work has been featured in National Geographic, LIFE magazine, the Saturday Evening Post, AVENUE, World and I, Animan, and many other publications.
+He has published several books including, Visions of Wright, John Muir’s Wild America, The Odyssey of American Wildflowers, and Ancient Egypt – discovering its splendor.
 He is considered one of the Great LIFE photographers.

-Farrell Grehan also photographed notable personalities including: Salvador Dali, Alexander Calder, Pierre Monteux, Jean Piaget, Arnold Palmer, David Alfaro Siqueros, Pierre Monteux, Hans Erni, Tonga King, Friedrich Durrenmatt, Matha Graham, Trabert Hoad, Russel Wright, and Gelsey Kirkland.
+Farrell Grehan also photographed notable personalities including: Salvador Dali, Alexander Calder, Pierre Monteux, Jean Piaget, Arnold Palmer, David Alfaro Siqueros, Hans Erni, Tonga King, Friedrich Durrenmatt, Martha Graham, Trabert Hoad, Russel Wright, and Gelsey Kirkland.

 Professional inquiries into purchasing rights to publish Farrell Grehan’s other works can be made by contacting his sons through the contact page.